librespot-org/librespot/README.md

 [![Build Status](https://travis-ci.org/librespot-org/librespot.svg?branch=master)](https://travis-ci.org/librespot-org/librespot)
 [![Gitter chat](https://badges.gitter.im/librespot-org/librespot.png)](https://gitter.im/librespot-org/spotify-connect-resources)

+## Request for maintainers
+Activity on librespot as of late has been somewhat limited.
+I’ve been busy with other projects, and have also bought a Spotify Connect speaker, hence my needs for librespot are diminished.
+It would be great for this project to live on though, and the many contributions that have been provided over the years clearly show that it’s used by more than a few.
+Thus, I’m requesting that anyone who would be interested in taking over the maintenance of this project leave a note in [#363](https://github.com/librespot-org/librespot/issues/363).
+Regular contributors have priority, but all interested parties invited.
+Also, I will not be the sole individual choosing a new maintainer, anyone who has contributed to librespot is welcome to suggest a new maintainer or offer support for an individual in the previously linked thread.
+After a few weeks, we’ll hopefully choose a new maintainer :)

 # librespot
 *librespot* is an open source client library for Spotify.
 It enables applications to use Spotify's service, without using the official but